ReCoded-Org/curriculum-backend-readings/module8-typescript/r2.1-backend-frameworks-typescript/README.md

 # Backend frameworks with TypeScript

 We have been working with the Express framework and have understood the use of TypeScript syntax in it.
-There are many more open source frameworks that are built directly using TypeScript even though Express is still one of the most popular frameworks and is actually even the foundation of newly built frameworks.
+However, there are open-source frameworks that are built directly using TypeScript even though Express is still one of the most popular frameworks and is actually even the foundation of newly built frameworks.
 The objectives of this lesson are:

 1. Looking at other frameworks that use TypeScript inherently
 2. Understanding Nest.js and TypeORM frameworks